PARENTS

 In December, Grace decided she wanted to give a large tub of Legos to a classmate (recently gifted to us by older cousins and much enjoyed by Ira and myself).
 She was adamant about it.
 I actually caught myself trying to convince her to only give him half the box!
 Shame on me!
 She had been more generous than I, and her act of kindness was by far my favorite Christmas gift.
 We can live without the Legos, but we cannot live without those more important qualities so grounded in the All Saints Catholic Academy pre-k daily life.

 School is much more than numbers and letters.
-Elementary school, especially, is a special time of emotional, social and ethical development, and we find our family values supported at Bishop Marshall.
+Elementary school, especially, is a special time of emotional, social and ethical development, and we find our family values supported at All Saints.
 Grace’s lessons at school focus on love, peace, and respecting self and others.
 Call it what you will – the Catholic ingredient perhaps.
 For our family, it is basic and human: be kind, be gracious, be generous and enjoy life.”

 Geoff and Shalagh Blanck – Waterbury, VT

-“Bishop Marshall has been a wonderful choice for our daughters.
+“All Saints has been a wonderful choice for our daughters.
 We have seen a transformation in study habits and All Saints Catholic Academy has created an excitement of learning within our children.
 They are able to get the individual attention and extra help when they need it and the staff truly cares about every single learner.
 We love that our girls are learning French at such a young age and the art program is certainly a favorite.
-What is most satisfying about a All Saints Catholic Academy education is how there is such a focus on being good human beings and citizens to our community.”
+What is most satisfying about an All Saints Catholic Academy education is how there is such a focus on being good human beings and citizens to our community.”

 Gary & Marliese Carlson – Morrisville